 Samuel Stennett (1727-1795), an English Baptist, came from a long line of ministers.
-He was the son of a Seventh-Day Adventist pastor.
+He was the son of a Seventh-Day Baptist pastor.

 In the 18th century, university education was not easily available to nonconformist families—those who refused to swear allegiance to the Church of England.
 Stennett did study at the academy at Miles End with distinction, however.

 In spite of his nonconformist religious stance, Stennett was a personal friend to the reigning monarch, King George III.
 Stennett was honored in 1763 with a doctor of divinity degree from King’s College, Aberdeen, for his accomplishments.

 He served as an assistant to his father in his congregation in 1747 and assumed the position of pastor upon his father’s death in 1758.
 He was called as pastor of the Sabbatarian Baptist Church in 1767, a congregation that had been served by his grandfather, but declined the call.
 While continuing his other position, he preached to the Sabbatarian congregation every Saturday for 20 years.

 John Rippon, an English Baptist pastor, published in 1787 an influential collection, A Selection of Hymns from the Best Authors.
 Thirty-eight of Stennett’s hymns appeared in this popular collection.
 Among those was a hymn under the heading of “Heaven Anticipated” with the title of “The Promised Land” in eight four-line stanzas.

 The hymn as it appeared in America looked and sounded much different.
 William Walker’s The Southern Harmony (1835) was the first to include “The Promised Land.”
 This was one of the most popular of the 19th-century, oblong-tune books with shaped notes.